herisarwanto/flutter-midtrans-example-app/README.md

-# Midtrans Payment Gateway Integration with Flutter - Example APP
+# Midtrans Payment Gateway with Flutter - Example APP

 This repository showcases the implementation of the Midtrans payment gateway in a Flutter application.